-Prior to arriving at Randolph-Macon, Brian earned a Doctor of Musical Arts (DMA) degree in Conducting at the University of Maryland, while also serving as Assistant Conductor of the Maryland Wind Orchestra and Wind Ensemble.
+Prior to arriving at Randolph-Macon, Brian earned a Doctor of Musical Arts (D.M.A.) degree in Conducting at the University of Maryland, while also serving as Assistant Conductor of the Maryland Wind Orchestra and Wind Ensemble.
 His studies included wind, orchestral, chamber, and opera conducting under Dr. Michael Votta, Jr., James Ross, José-Luis Novo, and Craig Kier.
+His performance of Charles Ives' Decoration Day with the Maryland Wind Ensemble gained national recognition as a finalist for the 2018-2019 Ernst Bacon Memorial Award for the Performance of American Music.
 He earned a Master of Music degree in Conducting from the University of Illinois at Urbana-Champaign, where he was an Associate Conductor for the university’s many concert and athletic bands, including the famed Illinois Wind Symphony and Marching Illini.
 He also earned the degrees of Bachelor of Arts (Music) and Bachelor of Science (Education) from the University of Connecticut.
 Before pursuing graduate studies, he held positions conducting high school bands and orchestras in the public schools of Arlington County, Virginia and Carroll County, Maryland.

 A major portion of his baseball research consists of resurrecting, transcribing, and re-scoring H. R. Hempel's Cubs On Parade March Two-Step, a long-forgotten march that celebrated the 1907 World-Champion Chicago Cubs.
 He conducted his re-scored version of Cubs on Parade in concert with the University of Illinois Wind Orchestra in 2015, and is happy to take partial credit for Cubs' ensuing playoff success.
 Additional arrangements are published by Classics Revisited.